2021 Internationaux de France

 The 2021 Internationaux de France was the fifth event in the 2021–22 ISU Grand Prix of Figure Skating, a senior-level international invitational competition series.
 It was held at the Patinoire Polesud in Grenoble on November 19–21.
-Medals were awarded in the disciplines of men's singles, women's singles, pairs, and ice dance.
+Medals were awarded in the disciplines of men's singles, women's singles, pair skating, and ice dance.
 Skaters earned points toward qualifying for the 2021–22 Grand Prix Final.